openedx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

    to above.
 Make note of this token; it is required to run the acceptance tests.

 #.
-Make sure that the LMS instance that you will use for testing has at
+Make sure that the LMS instance that you will use for testing has at least
-   least two courses that learners could enroll in.
+   two courses that learners can enroll in.
 By default, most LMS instances include the edX demonstration course.
 Use Studio to create a second course.

 Configure E-Commerce
 ********************

-You use the Course Administration Tool ("CAT") to finish configuring the two courses in your LMS instance.
+You use the E-Commerce Course Administration Tool ("ECAT") to finish configuring the two courses in your LMS instance.

 #.
 Become the ``ecommerce`` user.